Let’s admit it.

 For instance, if you’re paying too high an interest rate in one of your credit cards, Mint will find you a card you quality for and recommend them to you.

 However, in your personal finance application, you can aggregate financial data to do comparative budgeting and sharing statistics such as consumer spending, or even sell these data to third parties for their research, marketing, and promotional purposes.
 To avoid any kind of violation of security, you can sell these data anonymously so that it cannot be traced back to individual user.

-While these monetization method is used by many best finance apps out there, but there is no harm in this business model as it’s completely legal and your personal finance app could generate good amount of revenue once you’ve enough user base.
+While these monetization method is used by many top fintech apps out there, but there is no harm in this business model as it’s completely legal and your personal finance app could generate good amount of revenue once you’ve enough user base.

 Another option for monetizing is by offering a pro version where users can enjoy additional useful features by purchasing them from you.

 Moreover, research showed that there are over 12 million people who use a personal finance tracking app with the market size of approximately $24.5 million dollars.